pluginkollektiv/cachify/readme.txt

 Disallow: */cache/cachify/
 Allow: /`

-A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/cachify/wiki).
+A complete documentation is available in the [online handbook](https://cachify.pluginkollektiv.org/documentation/).

 ## Changelog ##